 Many other grant and financial aid programs are run.
 Call the CSRA at (706) 722-0493, or read more on Central Savannah River Area Economic Opportunity Authority.

 Free or low cost medical and dental care in Richmond County

 A number of clinics provide health care to people of all incomes, backgrounds, and ages across Richmond County Georgia.
 While qualifications will need to be met by applicants, even if you do not qualify for the free care a sliding fee scale may still provide individuals lower costs on their medical bills.
 A wide variety of services are provided by the community clinics.

 Christ Community Health Services Augusta, Inc. – Affordable, high quality health care is offered to the low income and underserved.
+There may be women’s health care, help for people in Medicaid and the uninsured as well.
 Phone (706) 922-0600

 Individuals of all backgrounds and income levels can receive short term assistance from churches, food pantries, and other non-profits in the Augusta-Richmond Georgia region.
 Many of the locations can provide other help as well, such as clothing, baby formula, diapers, and government surplus food and commodities.
 Some of the pantries to call are listed here.

 Mercy Ministries is located on Broad Street.
 Call (706) 737-0242 for information on food distribution hours and programs.
 The address is 2034 Broad St, Augusta, GA 30904